National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 The best way to learn about the resources on the homepage is to hover over the links to view a short description, and also to just explore the links to see where they go.
 Some of the most important are highlighted here.

-The _Training Material_ in the Educational Resources section has the training portal and self-guided tours–more detail about training and support resources can be found in Chapter [X](@sec-support).
+The _Training Material_ in the Educational Resources section has the training portal and self-guided tours–more detail about training and support resources can be found in @sec-support.
 Once you have an Enclave account, use the training material resources to understand how to navigate the Enclave.
 Also included in Educational Resources you will find N3C Community notes and Results Download.
 Community Notes are tips and short notes authored by N3C researchers.
 You can learn from others and also create your own notes in this section.
 Finally you can request to export figures or summary data from the Enclave for publication via the [Download Request Process](publishing.md#sec-publishing-tech-process).

-You can see the status of your DUR in _My Projects (DURs)_ in Administrative Resources–Chapter [X](#getting-and-managing-data-access) details this dashboard and other DUR-related tools.
+You can see the status of your DUR in _My Projects (DURs)_ in Administrative Resources --@sec-access details this dashboard and other DUR-related tools.
 The features under the Administrative Resources include: Data Use Requests, My Projects, Explore Projects (DUR), Domain Teams, COVID Publications, N3C Administrative FAQ, Public Health Proposals, and File Admin ticket.
 Data Use Request is where you can submit a DUR as the lead for a new project.
 My Projects is where you can view and manage your data use requests.